-All of the events in the following table cause one or more of the target's task sets to be aborted; see ANSI NCITS 326-1998 for details.
-Unless otherwise notice, a target shall preserve execution context for active ORBs across these events.
+All of the events in the following table cause one or more of the target's task sets to be aborted; see ANSI NCITS 325-1998 for details.
+Unless otherwise noted, a target shall preserve execution context for active ORBs across these events.

-The exact point in time at which an ORB becomes active is implementation-dependent and consequently difficult to define.
+3 The exact point in time at which an ORB becomes active is implementation-dependent and consequently difficult to define.
 An ORB is not yet active if the same ORB, signaled by an initiator after a bus reset, does not require context information in order for the target behavior to be essentially the same as if no bus reset had occurred.
 Whether or not data has been transferred is often an unreliable measure of an ORB's active status.
 For example, if a printer is designed to accumulate some minimum quantity of data before commencing image transfer to the medium, and ORB might not be active until print engine started.

-Event AGENT STATE.st Comment Unrecoverable transaction errors Store status block CHECK CONDITION for faulted ORB, if possible.
-ABORT TASK SET DEAD LOGICAL UNIT RESET Target support for LOGICAL UNIT RESET is optional Fetch agent reset (write to AGENT_RESET) RESET TARGET RESET DEAD Bus reset RESET For each login, a target shall retain, for at least reconnect hold + 1 seconds after the bus reset, sufficient information to permit initiators to reconnect their logins.
+Event AGENT_STATE.st Comment Unrecoverable transaction errors Store status block TRANSPORT FAILURE for faulted ORB, if possible.
+ABORT TASK SET DEAD LOGICAL UNIT RESET Target support for LOGICAL UNIT RESET is optional Fetch agent reset (write to AGENT_RESET) RESET TARGET RESET DEAD Bus reset RESET For each login, a target shall retain, for at least reconnect_hold + 1 seconds after the bus reset, sufficient information to permit initiators to reconnect their logins.
 After this time, a target shall discard execution context for the task set of any initiator that failed to reconnect.
-Command reset (write to RESET START) Power reset These events are equivalent; execution context for all ORBs in all task sets shall be discarded.
-Device operations should be halted and the device restored to an idle condition.
+Command reset (write to RESET_START) These events are equivalent; execution context for all ORBs in all task sets shall be discarded.
+Device operations should Power reset be halted and the device restored to an idle condition.

 Unrecoverable transaction errors may be caused by a missing acknowledgement packet, a split transaction timeout, a data error or a retry limit exceeded.
-A missing acknowledgment by itself is not necessarily an error; the target shall wait a split timeout period before further action.
+A missing acknowledgment by itself is not necessarily an unrecoverable error; the target shall wait a split timeout period before further action.
 If a transaction response is received within the split timeout period, there is no error.
 Otherwise, a split transaction timeout has occurred.
 In the case of a data error or a split transaction timeout, if the request was not addressed to an initiator status_FIFO, target may retry the transaction up to some implementation-dependent limit.
-Once the target deems a transaction error unrecoverable, it shall create a CHECK CONDITION for the ORB and transition the fetch agent to the dead state.
+Once the target deems a transaction error unrecoverable, it shall set the resp field in the status block stored for the faulted ORB to TRANSPORT FAILURE and transition the fetch agent to the dead state.

-When an unrecoverable transaction errors occur for a request that does not address an initiator status_FIFO, the target should attempt to store status for the faulted ORB before transitioning the fetch agent to the dead state.
+When an unrecoverable transaction errors occur for a request that does not address an initiator status_FIFO, the target should attempt to store completion status for the faulted ORB before transitioning the fetch agent to the dead state.
 This notifies the initiator that error recovery is necessary.
 If an unrecoverable transaction error occurs for a write request addressed to an initiator's status_FIFO, the target shall take no additional action.
 It is the initiator's responsibility to detect such an error, usually by means of a timeout.